-Announcement from the Board regarding COVID-19 and our Spring Grant Cycle:
+Announcement from the Board regarding COVID-19 and our Fall 2020 Grant Cycle:

 To our friends and partners,

-The Coastal Fund Board recognizes that current national and global conditions are highly concerning and changing each day, and that it may be some time before we return to a level of normalcy.
-UCSB classes as well as the majority of UCSB staff and faculty are operating remotely through spring quarter, and we are all trying to adapt and be as flexible as possible.
+The Coastal Fund Board recognizes that current national and global conditions are both worrisome and uncertain, and that it may be some time before we return to a level of normalcy.
+The majority of UCSB classes, staff, and faculty are operating remotely through at least the fall quarter.
+We at the Coastal Fund are trying to move forward and remain as flexible as possible.

-Keeping that in mind, Coastal Fund is moving forward with its spring 2020 grant cycle with some changes.
-First, our deadlines will remain the same: April 10 for major grant applications, and May 15 for minor grant applications.
-All meetings and grant presentations will however be conducted via Zoom to maintain social distancing and to accommodate members who are not staying near campus this quarter.
+Keeping that in mind, Coastal Fund is still holding the Fall 2020 grant cycle with some changes.
+Refer to the deadlines listed below for applying, but for the foreseeable future all meetings and grant presentations will be conducted via Zoom to maintain social distancing and to accommodate members who are not staying near campus this quarter.
 Because we will not be meeting in person, we encourage applicants to submit any additional supplemental material they feel might be helpful along with their applications; we will enable screen-sharing as needed during presentations for applicants who would like to present slides or other visuals during the meetings.
-Meetings will most likely still be held Tuesday evenings, but this is to be confirmed.
+Meetings will be held Tuesday evenings per usual.

-Further, both our Coastal Service Program and annual Coastal Fund Gala will be cancelled for spring quarter in order to keep our students and partners safe.
+Further, for the fall quarter, our Coastal Service Program will be on hiatus in order to keep our students and partners safe.

-We thank everyone for their efforts to reduce the spread of COVID-19, and we eagerly anticipate the day when we can all reconvene in person.
+We thank everyone for their efforts to reduce the spread of COVID-19, and will share updates on when we can begin reconvening in person.

-Spring Major Funding Applications are due April 10, 2020
+Fall Major Funding Applications are due October 16, 2020

 This application is intended for proposals seeking more than $1,000.
 If seeking $1,000 or less, please see Minor Funding Protocol.

-** All grant applications and related forms can be submitted to coastalfund(at)gmail.com **
+** All grant applications and related forms can be submitted to coastalfund(at)as.ucsb.edu **

 - Requested amount must be more than $1000.